Sei Investments Co. Acquires 5,798 Shares of Albemarle Co. (NYSE:ALB)

 Shares of ALB opened at $236.87 on Friday.
 The company has a 50 day moving average price of $225.44 and a 200-day moving average price of $222.71.
 Albemarle Co. has a fifty-two week low of $157.82 and a fifty-two week high of $291.48.
 The stock has a market capitalization of $27.74 billion, a PE ratio of 99.53, a PEG ratio of 0.69 and a beta of 1.52.
 The company has a debt-to-equity ratio of 0.33, a quick ratio of 0.63 and a current ratio of 1.11.

-The company also recently announced a quarterly dividend, which will be paid on Friday, July 1st.
-Investors of record on Friday, June 10th will be given a dividend of $0.395 per share.
-The ex-dividend date of this dividend is Thursday, June 9th.
-This represents a $1.58 dividend on an annualized basis and a yield of 0.67%.
-Albemarle’s payout ratio is 66.39%.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, July 1st.
+Stockholders of record on Friday, June 10th will be given a $0.395 dividend.
+The ex-dividend date is Thursday, June 9th.
+This represents a $1.58 annualized dividend and a dividend yield of 0.67%.
+Albemarle’s payout ratio is presently 66.39%.

 ALB has been the topic of several analyst reports.
-Deutsche Bank Aktiengesellschaft upped their price target on shares of Albemarle from $290.00 to $320.00 in a report on Tuesday, May 24th.
-Citigroup upped their price target on shares of Albemarle from $262.00 to $279.00 in a report on Friday, May 6th.
-BMO Capital Markets cut their price target on shares of Albemarle from $300.00 to $280.00 in a report on Friday, February 18th.
-KeyCorp upped their price target on shares of Albemarle from $215.00 to $217.00 and gave the company an “underweight” rating in a report on Tuesday, May 24th.
-Finally, UBS Group downgraded shares of Albemarle from a “buy” rating to a “neutral” rating and cut their price target for the company from $300.00 to $260.00 in a report on Thursday, June 2nd.
+Oppenheimer upped their price target on shares of Albemarle from $307.00 to $368.00 in a report on Friday, May 6th.
+Royal Bank of Canada upped their price target on shares of Albemarle from $300.00 to $314.00 in a report on Tuesday, May 24th.
+Mizuho upped their price target on shares of Albemarle from $243.00 to $293.00 in a report on Friday, May 6th.
+Jefferies Financial Group reiterated a “buy” rating and set a $290.00 price target on shares of Albemarle in a report on Monday, May 16th.
+Finally, TheStreet upgraded shares of Albemarle from a “c+” rating to a “b” rating in a research note on Wednesday, May 4th.
 Two equities research analysts have rated the stock with a sell rating, four have given a hold rating and twelve have given a buy rating to the company’s stock.
 Based on data from MarketBeat.com, Albemarle currently has an average rating of “Buy” and an average target price of $281.21.

 About Albemarle (Get Rating)